 Google was primarily targeting technology from Applied Semantics called AdSense.
 It was the missing piece of the puzzle.
 In fact, with AdSense, Google could finally offer targeted ads within websites of partners that joined the program.
 In short, Google would provide businesses with the chance to show their banners on the estate of those blogs which had become the heart of the web back in the 2000s.
 It would also allow those blogs to jump from being amateurs to make some money via advertising.
 It was all tracked and based on the context of the page.

 The AdSense “generate revenue by delivering relevant, cost-effective online advertising.
 Businesses use AdWords program to promote their products and services with targeted advertising.
 Also, the thousands of third-party websites that comprise our Google Network use our Google AdSense program to deliver relevant ads that generate revenue and enhance the user experience.“was quite compelling.
 As pointed out on a 2004 financial report Google would

 AdSense would become a critical part of the business.

 Google embraced the whole web with its business model

 At that stage, Google was ready to take off.
-I pointed out time and time again that when all the pieces of a business model are in place, that’s when the company is ready to take off for years to come.
+I pointed out time and time again that when all the pieces of a are in place, that’s when the company is ready to take off for years to come.
 Back in 2003 when Google had finally fine-tuned its business model, it had three primary constituencies: